-Master Lochen Gawa Pal, who through his skillful hands of native Tibetan language untied the knots tangled in the yarn of Sanskrit, a language alien to the Tibetans, teaches the sublime medicinal Dharma which pacifies the pains of illness caused by five poisons that stricken all beings of his world.
-He was born into the household of Che, a family that hold several accomplished Tantric masters in the past.
+Master Lochen Gawa Pal, who through his skillful hands of native Tibetan language untied the knots tangled in the yarn of Sanskrit, a language alien to the Tibetans, taught the sublime medicinal Dharma which pacifies the pains of illness caused by the five poisons that strike all beings of his world.
+He was born into the household of Che, a family that held several accomplished Tantric masters in the past.
 Later, practicing as a fully ordained monk, he acquired vast knowledge of the general aspects of Buddhism and of other fields of science.
-In particular, he contributed greatly to Buddhism by translating many Sutras.
-Tantras and Shastras from the Sanskrit to Tibetan.
-He also pursued studies and meditated on the principal tutelary deities of the lineage including Goddess Palden Lhamo.
+In particular, he contributed greatly to Buddhism by translating many Sutras, Tantras and Shastras from Sanskrit to Tibetan.
+He also pursued studies and meditated on the principal tutelary deities of the lineage, including Goddess Palden Lhamo.

 Eighth Incarnation: Drubwang Palden Dorje

-Toelungpa Drubwang Palden Dorje, through having incorporated in his mind-stream with master Tsongkhapa’s profound instructions, he overcame all mental distractions and the root of laziness.
+Toelungpa Drubwang Palden Dorje, having incorporated in his mindstream master Tsongkhapa’s profound instructions, overcame all mental distractions and the root of laziness.
 He later became the principal disciple of Khedrup Je and inherited all the spiritual transmissions from him.
-He was renown as the great meditation master “Drubwang” who attained the rainbow-like body and remained in the region of central Tibet even today.
+He was renowned as the great meditation master Drubwang, who attained the rainbow-like body and who remains in the region of central Tibet even today.

 Ninth Incarnation: Dhulwa Dzinpa

-The great master Dhulwa Dzinpa, sowing the seed of the aspiring and engaging Bodhicitta in the soil of pure discipline, the root of the Dharma, relished the four Kayas of the Buddha-Natural Truth Body (Svabhavakaya), Wisdom Body (Jinanakaya), Complete Enjoyment Body(Sambhogakaya) and the Supreme Emanation Body (Nirmanakaya), Which are complete with all good characteristics and free from all defects, through meditative stabilization of calm-abiding (Shamatha) and special insight (Vipassana), and the heat of wisdom realizing the lack of inherent existence of the three spheres.
+The great master Dhulwa Dzinpa, sowing the seed of aspiring and engaging Bodhicitta in the soil of pure discipline, the root of the Dharma, relished the four Kayas of the Buddha—Natural Truth Body (Svabhavakaya), Wisdom Body (Jinanakaya), Complete Enjoyment Body(Sambhogakaya) and the Supreme Emanation Body (Nirmanakaya).
+The four Kayas are complete, with all good characteristics and free from all defects, achieved through meditative stabilization of calm abiding (Shamatha) and special insight (Vipassana), and the heart of wisdom realizing the lack of inherent existence of the three spheres.

 Tenth Incarnation: Hor Choeje Lobsang Tenzin